MicrosoftDocs/Virtualization-Documentation/prospective-docs/README.md

 This folder is home to documents that should probably exist somewhere but don't have a clear home.
 The goal is to provide a low-stress way to propose content without worrying about its publication readiness.

+> Warning:  The documentation here hasn't necessarily been reviewed and is very likely incomplete.
+Do not assume it's correct.

 If a document appears here, the documentation team and Hyper-V team will:

 1. Review the content and determine if it belongs in the documentation